OpenSILEX/docs-community-dev/docs/localInstallation.md

 ~/netbeans/bin/netbeans
 ```
 **Note**<br/>
 Netbeans frequently meets error when he starts.
-If you have an error please go to the [current error](#problems-with-netbeans) section.
+If you have an error please go to the [common error](#problems-with-netbeans) section.

 When Netbeans starts, open the `phis2-ws` project located in the `phis-ws` GitHub project.

 If problems are detected in the project: click right on the project name -> `Resolve problems` -> `Resolve`.
-If problems can't be resolved like that please go to the [current error](#errors-with-the-web-service) section.
+If problems can't be resolved like that please go to the [common error](#errors-with-the-web-service) section.

 #### Configuration Files